nitaccc/ece595_project/README.md

  - a proof of well-formedness of $E_i$ with respect to $g_1, g_2, c, d, h, U_i, V_i, W_i$
  - a non-interactive proof of knowledge of (a secret) $r_i$
  #### printReceipt(receipt)
  - Generate a receipt file for verifying.

+## verify.py
+It contains a function used to read a receipt file.